 What could be more fun than knowing where you’ll go when you recover from your injury?
 Having a goal in your mind helps you reach it easier, plus having something to look forward to in this unpleasant situation is really good.
 You can also visualize how it will make you feel once you reach your destination.
 This will reduce your stress hormones and help you recover faster.
 A complete win-win!

 …and inspire others.
 Every one of us has a story that can help someone else in difficult times.
 In 2012, when I fractured my right ankle and wrote the whole story of my recovery, I didn’t expect it to be visited and read from all around the world – everywhere from Chile to Namibia, and all the way to Japan.
 So many people find comfort in the story.
 They see the light at the end of this dark tunnel and it helps them a lot.
 You can write about your injury or any other topic you’re interested in.

 Years ago, when I was a child, I was learning to play the violin – twice per week (if I remember correctly) I went to music school.
 Since you’re injured, you don’t have to leave your house.
 You can hire a teacher to come to you and help you out, do the lessons via Skype or try out apps if you wish to do it on your own.
 If you’d like to learn guitar, piano or ukulele, try out Yousician.
 Another option is UberChord or JoyTunes.
 After a few sessions, you can maybe even write a song and express yourself in a different way.

 #5 Join an Online Course

 I wanted to do so many things before my injury but never found the time.
 If you have to rest a lot, take advantage of this and learn about things you always wanted to learn about.
-And some online courses will help with your injury recovery as well – for example, Iron-Built Flexible Ankles if you injured your ankle, or Guided Healing Meditations for any kind of injuries.
+And some online courses will help with your injury recovery as well – for example, Iron-Built Flexible Ankles if you injured your ankle, or Completely Healed Academy for any kind of injuries.
 It’s true – people who meditate regularly recover faster and better.

 #6 Write a Book